|

 A number of programs have begun to address the issue of relevance, and most share the following features:

-- They concentrate on more experienced students, often practicing managers who attend classes episodically and then return to their work environments to confront their learning with their everyday experiences, and vice versa.
+They concentrate on more experienced students, often practicing managers who attend classes episodically and then return to their work environments to confront their learning with their everyday experiences, and vice versa.
 Teaching working adults assists in the transfer of training between the classroom and the workplace.
 Teaching working adults also helps with the readiness-to-learn issue, as for the most part, people with jobs are interested in learning things that will make them more effective on their jobs and are less concerned simply with acquiring a credential so they can find a job.
 And third, teaching working adults addresses the relevance problem, as pressures from these students will tend to ensure more connection between what is taught and what is needed.
+Their design is multidisciplinary.
+These programs tend not to have the conventional set of functional courses, but instead recognize the interdisciplinary, interrelated world of modern business.
+This design element leaves them more veridical with the problems people face in actual management situations, where issues do not arrive to be solved segmented by discipline.
+They focus not only on learning concepts and techniques, but also on changing how people think about business issues.
+This is an important dimension because many people who teach in business schools note how small the effect sometimes is on those who pass through the school.
+Changing how people think is an essential element in changing what they do and how they manage, as it is philosophy that underlies many management perspectives and approaches, such as total quality management (e.g., Pfeffer & Sutton, 2000).
+They have a clinical or action component.
+Learning is coupled with the application of that learning, sometimes in groups, and invariably in ways relevant to the individual's current job and company.

 These are a few examples of different models of business education.
 At the Duxx Graduate School of Business Leadership in Mexico, 35 courses are offered in three core areas: "business reasoning, social knowledge, and personal and interpersonal skills" (Ransdell, 1999: 48).
 The courses are taught by part-time faculty who fly in for short periods and spend time interacting on an intense basis with students.
 At the Rotman School at the University of Toronto, there is an increased emphasis on interdisciplinary training (Lieber, 1999: 262).
 One of the most ambitious and innovative business school education models is the International Masters in Practicing Management (IMPM), founded by Henry Mintzberg (Reingold, 2000: 286).
 The program consists of 2-week modules spread over 16 months and across five continents--there is no home campus.
 Students must be practicing managers and must be sponsored by their companies.
 When students return from their learning modules to work, "they must write a reflection paper describing how what they learned relates to their job" (Reingold, 2000: 286).
 The program is focused on changing how students think, rather than on a set of specific analytical constructs.
 It consists of five modules: "Managing Self, the reflective mind-set; Managing Relationships, the collaborative mind-set; Managing Organizations, the analytic mind-set; Managing Context, the worldly mind-set; and Managing Change, the action mind-set" (Reingold, 2000: 286).
 Mintzberg's philosophy is that good management education will help people "learn to ask the right questions, to reflect, and to avoid the traditional manager's trap of reacting to one crisis after another" (Reingold, 2000: 286).
 Classes are structured to leave 50% of the time for students to talk to other students in the class, and are much less professor-centric than traditional MBA classes.